THE camperdown FARM

 This garden, near the common pavilion, is a small-scale replicable and educational edible garden.
 It includes vegetables, fruit and herbs, bug-friendly and beneficial plants, medicinal plants, a compost bin, worm farm and an insect hotel.
 To see what's on and to sign up for one of our workshops, head here.

 Our four hens, Mavis, Myrtle, Minty and Annie, are ex-factory farm hens, rescued and nursed to health by NSW Hen Rescue and adopted by Pocket City Farms.
 As well as being friendly girls, they serve a very important function on our farm.
 They feed on the scraps from the farm and in return give us their poo which we add to our compost.
 This helps us maintain a nutrient-rich closed-loop system.
 The girls are cared for by us and our Chicken Carers community group.
 For more info on getting involved with this, visit our volunteer page.

 Want to support and eat from your local farmers?
-We sell a bumper harvest of veg, fruit and herbs from our farm and other local organic farmers, plus honey from local beekeepers, preserves, tea, beeswax wraps, and other great things to eat, grow and use.
-Farm stall, every Saturday 9am-1pm, at the site entrance.
+We sell a bumper harvest of veg, fruit and herbs from our farm and other local organic farmers, plus honey from local beekeepers, preserves, tea, beeswax wraps, and other great things to eat, grow and use at our farm stall, every Saturday 9am-1pm, at the site entrance.
 Plus, online orders for pick-up through our online store. // NOTE: Our farm stall is closed for the winter months - our online store is still open for trade.